aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

    one in your account, or the `AWSServiceRoleForECS` Service-Linked Role will not yet exist and the stack will fail.
    Check the `AWSServiceRoleForECS` Service-Linked Role before deploying the `NlqMainStack` stack.
 This role is auto-created the first time you create an ECS cluster in your account.
-4. If you use Option 1: SageMaker JumpStart FM Endpoint, build and push the `nlq-genai:2.0.0-sm` Docker image to the new Amazon ECR repository.
-Alternately, build and push the `nlq-genai:2.0.0-bedrock` or `nlq-genai:2.0.0-oai` Docker image for use with Option 2: Bedrock or Option 3: OpenAI API.
+4. If you use Option 1: Amazon SageMaker JumpStart, build and push the `nlq-genai:2.0.0-sm` Docker image to the new Amazon ECR repository.
+Alternately, build and push the `nlq-genai:2.0.0-bedrock` or `nlq-genai:2.0.0-oai` Docker image for use with Option 2: Amazon Bedrock or Option 3: OpenAI API.
-5. Import the included sample data into the Amazon RDS MoMA database.
+5. Create the Amazon RDS MoMA database tables and import the included sample data.
 6. Add the `nlqapp` user to the MoMA database.
-7. Deploy the `NlqSageMakerEndpointStack` CloudFormation template, using the Amazon SageMaker JumpStart Foundation Models option.
+7. Optionally, for Option 1: Amazon SageMaker JumpStart, deploy the `NlqSageMakerEndpointStack` CloudFormation template.
-8. If you use Option 1: SageMaker JumpStart FM Endpoint, deploy the `NlqEcsSageMakerStack` CloudFormation template.
+8. For Option 1: Amazon SageMaker JumpStart, deploy the `NlqEcsSageMakerStack` CloudFormation template.
-   Alternately, deploy the `NlqEcsBedrockStack` CloudFormation template for use with Option 2: Bedrock, or the `NlqEcsOpenAIStack` template for use with Option 3: OpenAI API.
+   Alternately, deploy the `NlqEcsBedrockStack` CloudFormation template for use with Option 2: Amazon Bedrock or the `NlqEcsOpenAIStack` template for use with Option 3: OpenAI API.

 ### Step 2: Create AWS Secret Manager Secrets

 Make sure you update the secret values below before continuing.
 This step will create secrets for the credentials for the NLQ application.
-Optionally, this step will create a secret to store your OpenAI API key.
-Master User credentials for the RDS instance are set automatically and stored in AWS Secret Manager as part of the `NlqMainStack` CloudFormation template.
+NLQ application access to the database is limited to read-only.
+For Option 3: OpenAI API, this step will create a secret to store your OpenAI API key.
+Master User credentials for the Amazon RDS instance are set automatically and stored in AWS Secret Manager as part of the `NlqMainStack`CloudFormation template deployment.
+These values can be found in AWS Secret Manager.

 ```sh
 aws secretsmanager create-secret \